marioacjr/sbfrm/README.md

 - Locate the media files of a game and automatically include them in the gamelist.xml.
 - Generate the small but complete gamelist.xml file.
 - Reduce the time needed to scrapper collections by reusing existing information.

+## Important Notes:
+- This project does not exclude the need to use roms managers, such as RomCenter, ClrMamePro, and RomVault.
+- Before using this project, it is important to organize and rename your roms to some naming convention.
+At first this project works well for the NoIntro and Redump naming conventions.
+- The development of this project uses the RomVault rom manager with Dats from NoIntro and Redump.
+Thus, it is recommended to use these two to run your tests with this project.
+- This project is not yet exaustively tested.
+Never use it directly in your collection.
+Keep a backup of it or use it in small copies.

 # Releases: